Eirsteir/Coffe-With-Me/README.md

 Docker-compose file is currently not maintained

 ## Application Structure
-The application is build as several microservices with an API Gateway to proxy incoming requests to the appropriate service using Spring Cloud Netflix Zuul and Eureka Server Registration and Discovery.
+The application is built as several microservices with an API Gateway to proxy incoming requests to the appropriate service using Spring Cloud Netflix Zuul and Eureka Server Registration and Discovery.